Madonna Says She Has Had COVID-19 - UrduPoint

 "When you test positive for anti-bodies it means you had the virus, which I clearly did as I was sick at the end of my tour in Paris over seven weeks ago along with many other artists in my show," she said.

-The 61-year-old star only played a single night at the Grand Rex on February 22 before calling off the next show, citing "ongoing injuries".
+The 61-year-old star only played a single night in Paris on February 22 before calling off the next show, citing "ongoing injuries".

 She later called off two further Paris concerts -- the last in her Madame X world tour -- after French authorities banned large gatherings in a bid to stem the spread of the virus in early March.